Ab-initio variational wave functions for the time-dependent many-electron Schr\"odinger equation: Introduction

 Wave-function-based techniques offer the potential for systematically improvable accuracy and precise simulations of electronic eigenstates and are routinely used to capture ground states of electronic systems in continuous space using variational Monte Carlo (VMC).
-Recently, great progress has been made in the design of variational wave function ansatze, by the introduction of neural quantum states (NQS) with variational Monte Carlo~\cite{carleo2017solving}, producing impressively accurate solutions to the electronic TISE~\cite{pfau2020ab, hermann2020deep, pescia2023message}.
+Recently, great progress has been made in the design of variational wave function ansatze, by the introduction of neural quantum states (NQS) with variational Monte Carlo~\cite{carleo2017solving}, producing impressively accurate solutions to the electronic TISE~\cite{pfau2020ab, hermann2020deep, von2022self, pescia2023message, scherbela2024towards, gao2023generalizing, romero2024spectroscopy, wu2023variational, wilson2023neural}.
 NQS promise to provide high-accuracy wave functions, capturing the entire entanglement of the system, at an affordable computational cost~\cite{hermann2022ab}.
 However, their application to study quantum dynamics, where correlations are expected to be essential, remains an open problem.
 Indeed, to the best of our knowledge, there exists no prior work that has successfully extended VMC to capture the real-time evolution of electronic systems in continuous space, despite its possible impact on quantum chemistry and condensed matter.

 In this work, we go beyond the mean-field approximation and introduce a novel technique for variational time-dependent wave functions that can capture many-body correlations.
 We use time-dependent variational wave functions with Jastrow functions and backflow transformations to accurately reproduce the time-dependent wave functions of benchmark experiments, including the solvable harmonic-interaction model, diatomic molecules in an intense laser field, and quenched quantum dots.